vincenthphung/direct-rep/journals/aaryan_mittal.md

 3. Reviewed the endpoints with /api in the beginning.

-## November 18, 2022 (Thursday)
+## November 18, 2022 (Friday)

 ### Work done during the day

-1. We started with pair programming.Kim shared her screen.
-We worked upon adding the authentication feature with making the login, logout and signup page work.
-We faced problems while working with the routers and queries file and solved with consistently checking the terminal.
+1. We started with pair programming.
+Kim shared her screen.
+We worked upon adding the authentication feature with making the login, logout and signup page work for the users service.
+We faced problems while working with the routers and queries files and solved it with consistently checking the terminal.

 2. Kim had a problem with her React Server.
 We debugged it for some time and realised it was a problem with her system.